 The way you vote is subject to change, and it all depends on where you live.
-So far this year, 49 states have introduced more than 425 bills that include provisions to restrict voting rights (as of Oct 4).
-That’s according to the latest report from the Brennan Center for Justice (a nonpartisan law and policy institute).
-Meanwhile, 19 states have already passed 33 laws making it harder for some to cast their ballots.
+In 2021, 49 states introduced more than 440 bills that included provisions to restrict voting rights.
+And 19 states passed 34 laws making it harder for some to cast their ballots.
+That’s according to a report from the Brennan Center for Justice (BCJ), a nonpartisan law and policy institute.
+And 2022 is no different: Four states have already filed at least 13 bills for this year's legislative season.

-The massive wave of proposed bills and passed laws is giving some flashbacks to Jim Crow-era voting restrictions.
-Many of the bills and laws target practices like absentee voting and voting by mail.
-Reminder: these are two policies that helped Americans exercise their right to vote during the pandemic – and in 2020, helped lead to the highest voter turnout in more than a century.
-Others make it more difficult to vote in-person by restricting early voting, or imposing criminal penalties on election officials.
-While Republicans say these measures can help keep elections safe and secure, Democrats say they infringe on Americans’ right to vote – and that they especially hurt voters of color and voters with disabilities.
+The massive wave of bills and laws is giving some flashbacks to Jim Crow-era voting restrictions.
+Some legislation targets practices like absentee voting and voting by mail.
+Aka two policies that helped Americans vote during the pandemic — and helped the country hit a new milestone in 2020 with the highest voter turnout in more than a century.
+Others make it more difficult to vote in-person by restricting early voting.
+And impose criminal penalties on election officials for doing things like changing election-related deadlines without a court order.

-Texas also joined the club in September.
-That’s when Gov. Greg Abbott (R) signed a sweeping voting bill into law.
+Texas…In September 2021, Gov. Greg Abbott (R) signed a sweeping voting bill into law.
 It bans drive-thru and 24-hour voting.
 And limits mail-in voting.
-Democrats had put up a long battle – staging walkouts, fleeing the state, and risking arrest – all in efforts to block the bill.
+Democrats tried to block the bill, going as far as staging walkouts, fleeing the state, and risking arrest.
 But the Republican-controlled legislature carried on.
-Abbott says these measures make “it harder for cheaters to cast an illegal ballot.”
+Abbott said these measures make “it harder for cheaters to cast an illegal ballot.”

-In response to the flurry of legislation, many Democrats have focused on doing the complete opposite of Republicans and are aiming to pass laws that make it easier to vote.
-According to the Brennan Center for Justice, 25 states have enacted this type of legislation.
-Some of the highlights:
+In response to the flurry of legislation, many Democratic-led legislatures have focused on doing the complete opposite of Republicans.
+And aim to pass laws that make it easier to vote.
+According to the BCJ, at least 25 states have eased voting requirements like…

 Virginia and New York made voter registration easier for young voters.